 - How can marketing operations have a single unified view of all marketing leads and associated marketing activities against those leads?

-- How can marketing measure the effectiveness of their demand generation campaigns?
+- What’s the best way for marketing to measure the effectiveness of their demand generation campaigns?

 About seven years later in 2007 or so came another type of platform in the emerging stack: Marketing Automation Platforms (MAP) from vendors such as Eloqua, Marketo, Pardot, Act-On and to some extent, HubSpot, amongst many others.